-This black-transfer faience wall plate, titled Renard Surpris (“Startled Fox”), depicts a huntsman and his hounds catching sight of a fox as it breaks from cover—a familiar motif in 19th-century sporting art.
+This black transfer faience wall plate, titled Renard Surpris (“Startled Fox”), depicts a huntsman and his hounds catching sight of a fox as it breaks from cover, a familiar motif in nineteenth century sporting art.
 A basketweave border frames the vignette in soft relief.

-Made by Saint-Amand et Hamage in northern France, the piece reflects the enduring artistry of a manufactory whose roots trace to the early 18th century.
-By the late 1800s, Saint-Amand had become one of the country’s premier faience producers, celebrated for its finely printed pastoral and hunting scenes.
+Made by Saint Amand et Hamage in northern France, the piece reflects the enduring artistry of a manufactory whose roots trace to the early eighteenth century.
+By the late 1800s, Saint Amand had become one of the country’s premier faience producers, celebrated for its finely printed pastoral and hunting scenes.

-Glazed to a warm ivory tone and delicately crazed with age, this plate reflects the refined elegance of turn-of-the-century French ceramics—ideal for wall display or as part of a collection alongside its companion, Canard Wall Plate.
+Glazed to a warm ivory tone and delicately crazed with age, this plate reflects the refined elegance of turn of the century French ceramics, ideal for wall display or as part of a collection alongside its companion, the Canard Wall Plate.

 7 1/2" diameter (19 cm)